-IENG3250 | Lean Systems with Lab | Lec/Lab (3 Credits)
+IENG3160 | Quality & Lean Systems | Lec/Lab (3 Credits)

 Investigate the history and evolution of lean systems and current day applications to manufacturing, service, and business.
 Apply fundamental lean philosophies and tools to manufacturing, service, and business.
-Understand the role of culture transformation and change management techniques in the application of lean tools.
+Explore the role of culture transformation and change management techniques in the application of lean tools, total quality management, and international standards.